Otoplasty in London & UK

 Converse method

-The converse is a more aggressive method suited to adults with more robust cartilage with correspondingly more pronounced pinning back of the ear and simultaneous correction of the antihelix fold.
-This is an excisional technique with the removal of a strip of cartilage which sits more at the front compared with the rest of the ear cartilage.
+The converse is a more aggressive method suited to adults with more robust cartilage, correspondingly more pronounced pinning back of the ear, and simultaneous correction of the antihelix fold.
+This is an excisional technique involving the removal of a strip of cartilage that sits more at the front compared with the rest of the ear cartilage.

-An otoplasty is performed as a day-case procedure which means you can go home the same day once you have recovered from your procedure.
+An otoplasty is performed as a day-case procedure, meaning you can go home the same day after recovering from your procedure.
 Anaesthetic options for otoplasty include both local anaesthetic and TIVA general anaesthetic.
 Most cases are comfortably performed with a local anaesthetic with or without oral sedation.
-In complex or revision cases or if you feel nervous at the thought of being awake, then a general anaesthetic can be used.
+In complex or revision cases or if you feel nervous about being awake, a general anaesthetic can be used.

-- Anaesthesia: The first step in the otoplasty procedure is to administer anaesthesia.
-Depending on the patient’s age and preference, the surgeon may use local anaesthesia with sedation, or general anaesthesia.
+The first step in the otoplasty procedure is to administer anaesthesia.
+Depending on the patient’s age and preference, the surgeon may use local anaesthesia with sedation or general anaesthesia.

 The entire otoplasty procedure typically takes between one and two hours to complete, depending on the extent of the reshaping needed.
 After the surgery is complete, the patient will be taken to our dedicated recovery area, where they will be monitored for a short period of time before being allowed to go home.